AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-19-yugioh-4-fun-non-meta-decks.md

 *Long live the king.*

-## 2. Gravekeeper's
+{% include linkedHeading.html heading="2.
+Gravekeeper's" level=2 %}

 We're going back with this one—*way* back.
 Gravekeeper's is [one of the oldest archetypes in Yu-Gi-Oh!](https://yugioh.fandom.com/wiki/Gravekeeper%27s).
 Its entire theme is based around ancient Egypt, particularly the civilization's belief in the afterlife and protection of the deceased.
 And it's got a nice surprise in store for anyone who likes to abuse the graveyard.
 No more tampering with the dead—with the field spell **Necrovalley** active, you'll shut down many pesky meta decks:

 > All "Gravekeeper's" monsters gain 500 ATK and DEF.
 Cards in the Graveyard cannot be banished.
 Negate any card effect that would move a card in the Graveyard to a different place.
 Negate any card effect that changes Types or Attributes in the Graveyard.

 <figure>
-    {% include posts/picture.html img="gravekeepers" extension="png" alt="Some of the key cards of the Gravekeeper's archetype." %}
+    {% include posts/picture.html img="gravekeepers" ext="png" alt="Some of the key cards of the Gravekeeper's archetype." %}
     <figcaption>All images assembled from the Yu-Gi-Oh!
 FANDOM wiki.</figcaption>
 </figure>

 I used to run a Gravekeeper's deck exclusively back when Shaddoll, Zombie, Burning Abyss, and Lightsworn decks were running rampant.
 Suffice it to say that people weren't too happy with milling their cards and not getting to activate their effects.

 But the archetype is even better now.
-About a year ago, the fusion spellcaster **Gravekeeper's Supernaturalist** was released, and boy is it good:
+About a year ago, the fusion spellcaster **Gravekeeper's Supernaturalist** (2000 ATK/DEF) was released, and boy is it good:

 > Gains ATK/DEF equal to the combined original Levels of the materials used for its Fusion Summon x 100.
 While “Necrovalley” is on the field, this card, and any card in your Field Zone, cannot be destroyed by card effects.
 During your Main Phase: You can activate this effect; during the End Phase of this turn, add 1 “Gravekeeper’s” monster or 1 “Necrovalley” card from your Deck to your hand.
 You can only this effect of "Gravekeeper's Supernaturalist" once per turn.

 This came along with two more support cards, **Gravekeeper's Spiritualist** and **Gravekeeper's Headman**:

 <figure>
-    {% include posts/picture.html img="gravekeepers-support" extension="png" alt="New Gravekeeper's support cards." %}
+    {% include posts/picture.html img="gravekeepers-support" ext="png" alt="New Gravekeeper's support cards." %}
     <figcaption>All images assembled from the Yu-Gi-Oh!
 FANDOM wiki.</figcaption>
 </figure>

 **Gravekeeper's Spiritualist** is arguably the more important of the two since she basically serves as a free Polymerization; I recommend running two of her, as three tends to clog your hand.
 Be sure to toss in a couple copies of **Super Polymerization** and some generic fusions.

 **Gravekeeper's Headman** is mostly situational, so I run only one copy of him; he allows you to resurrect a Gravekeeper's monster while bypassing Necrovalley's effect.
-So you could potentially resurrect Spiritualist and go for a fusion.
+So you could potentially resurrect Spiritualist and fusion summon Supernaturalist.

-The spell **Royal Tribute** was also recently unlimited, so a great strategy is to run a low-monster variant of Gravekeeper's and toss in three copies of this bad boy to completely ruin your opponent's hand.
+The spell **Royal Tribute** was also recently unlimited, so a great strategy is to run a low-monster variant of Gravekeeper's and toss in three copies of it to completely ruin your opponent's hand.
 This works especially well with **Card of Demise**.

 Talk about reviving the dead—a welcome buff to one of my favorite archetypes!

-## 3. Nurse Burn, aka Anti-Cure
+{% include linkedHeading.html heading="3.
+Nurse Burn, aka Anti-Cure" level=2 %}

 Some people just want to watch the world burn.
 And this is the deck for them.